Back Bay of Quogue

 For almost 15 years, Daniel took a sabbatical from painting, but this didn’t affect his love for the sea.
 He obtained a Captain’s License in 1977 from the United States Coast Guard and took passengers for hire on the open ocean.
 Through this experience and visual knowledge he was drawn to begin painting again.
 Although Daniel is primarily self-taught, he worked with Frances Norris Streit, a portrait and mural artist, assisting her on a 14’ x 30’ historical mural for the Roslyn Savings Bank.
 He also studied with Everett Molinari, a well-respected President of the National Mural Society.
 Museum collections include Long Island Museum, Parrish Art Museum, and Guild Hall Museum.

-Daniel splits his time between his home in East Quogue, Long Island, NY and Baldwin Harbor, Long Island, NY.
-These two places offer him inspiration which is the catalyst for his work.
+For many years, Daniel split his time between his home in East Quogue, Long Island, NY and Baldwin Harbor, Long Island, NY.
+These two places offered him inspiration which is the catalyst for his work.
 “I look for a dramatic setting, filled with light to draw awareness to the image.”
 The light in his coastal scenes is most notable; people often say they wish they were there.